daudix/daudix.one/content/about/index.md

 Some things I like:

-- Photography; although I don't have much opportunity to shoot anything else than a view from my window
+- Photography <small>(although I don't have much opportunity to shoot anything else than a view from my window)</small>
 - Design
 - Open source
 - Retro and vintage stuff, as well as retro-futurism